Back to journal

 May 9, 2026

-Most AI proposals that come in front of a tribal council or non-profit board are sold by people who have never been in front of one.
-The slides talk about productivity gains, transformation, ROI multipliers.
-The slides do not talk about tribal sovereignty, data residency, what happens to your member information when the vendor gets acquired, or whether the staff actually wants the tool.
+Most AI proposals that come in front of a tribal council or non-profit board are sold by people who have never sat in one of those meetings.
+Their slides talk about saving money and growing big.
+The slides don’t talk about sovereignty, where your information lives, what happens to your member records if the company gets bought out, or whether your staff actually wants the tool.

-This is a list of questions board members and council members should be asking — designed to be printed, brought into the meeting, and used.
-Eight questions, organized by category.
-Default answer to most of these is "we don't know yet, get us those answers and come back."
+This is a list of questions board members and council members should be asking.
+Print it out, bring it into the meeting, and use it.
+Eight questions, grouped by topic.
+The right answer to most of them is "we don’t know yet — get us those answers and come back."

 On the problem